 Recommended credit score

-You’ll need good to excellent credit (670 to 850) to qualify for this card.
+As with the Ink Business Cash card, you’ll need good to excellent credit (score of 670 to 850) to qualify for this card.

 The bottom line

 Both the Ink Business Cash Credit Card and the Ink Business Preferred Credit Card offer business owners the chance to earn rewards on their typical business spending.
-While the Ink Business Cash has a lower spending limit for rewards and no annual fee, the Ink Business Preferred has a higher spending limit, better points value for travel and a $95 annual fee.
+While the Ink Business Cash has a lower spending limit for top rewards and no annual fee, the Ink Business Preferred has a higher spending limit in bonus categories, better points value for travel and a $95 annual fee.

 The card you choose should depend on the stage your business is in.
 If you own a smaller business that doesn’t hit $150,000 in annual spending, and you have no need for travel perks, then the Ink Business Cash card might be a better choice.

 However, if you spend at least $150,000 each year in select bonus categories and value travel perks, the Ink Business Preferred might be the better choice.
 Keep in mind, though, that because these cards are in the same card family and offered by the same issuer, you’ll have the option to upgrade or downgrade your card between products, if needed.